AI Integration

 Multi-turn conversation with ai.History — the model remembers context across turns.
 Type reset to clear history.

-// Subscribe to events and let an LLM decide what to do
+Subscribe to broker events and let an LLM orchestrate the response:

-prompt := fmt.Sprintf("New user: %s.
-Send welcome email and create workspace.",
+flow.Prompt("New user: .
+Send welcome email and create workspace."),

 What You Don’t Need